The minimally extended Varying Speed of Light (meVSL): Observations

-The method to obtain these observational values of $\Delta \alpha$ is called as ``Many Multiplet (MM)'' method \cite{Kotus:2016xxb}.
+The method of obtaining the observational values of $\Delta \alpha$ is called the 'many multiplets (MM)' method \cite{Kotus:2016xxb}.
 This method compares the relative velocity spacing between different metal ion transitions and relates it to possible variation in $\alpha$.
 For example, considering just a single transition, variation in $\alpha$ is related to the velocity shift $\Delta v_i$ of a transition

-where $q_i$ is the sensitivity of the transition to $\alpha$ variation, calculated from many-body relativistic corrections to the energy levels of ions and $\omega_i$ is its wavenumber measured in the laboratory.
+where $q_i$ is the sensitivity of the transition to $\alpha$ variation, calculated from many-body relativistic corrections to the energy levels of ions, and $\omega_i$ is its wavenumber measured in the laboratory.
 Thus, one should include the effect of the variation of the speed of light in the data analysis as given in the above Eq.~\eqref{Deltaaoa}.
-However, this effect is negligible and it might not affect the observational results.
+However, this effect is negligible and might not affect the observational results.